DevDegree/eng-intern-challenge/python/README.md

 # Python Instructions

-The Python version used for this implementation is 3.8.
-Please ensure that your environment is set up with this version to run the translator correctly.
+The Python version used for this implementation is 3.12.5, but the code is compatible with Python 3.8

 # Additional Notes